pavantammana/my-retail/README.md

 ##Assumptions

-- The GET API is designed to return the aggregated data for a product only if both product information and price information is available.
-Otherwise it will return 404
+- The GET API is designed to return the aggregated data for a product only if both product information and price information is available, otherwise it will return 404
-- The PUT API is designed to only update if there is a product already has a price associated with it.
+- The PUT API is designed to only update if there is a product given already has a price associated with it, otherwise it will return 404.